 In this video podcast, see how people use assistive technology to express their creativity, play games and get more out of life.
 Learn more

-iSee — Apple Products From a Blind Perspective
+iSee — All You Need to Know on Getting Started with Apple Products from a Blind Perspective

 iSee, a Multi-Touch book by Vision Australia’s Senior Adaptive Technology Consultant, David Woodbridge, is a great resource designed to help blind and low-vision users activate and maximise the assistive technologies built into iPhone, iPad, Mac, iPod and Apple TV. iSee is available to download for free from the iBooks Store.
 Learn more

-Get information related to the use of Apple products by the blind and visually impaired.
+Get information related to the use of Apple products by people who are blind or visually impaired.
 Learn more

 VIPhone Discussion List